adaptris/interlok-docs-legacy/pages/advanced/advanced-expressions.markdown

 <br />

 Before we start it's important to note that *__`exctracting Json in such a manner is best avoided unless working with small files and making small queries as doing so will be to the detriment of performance`__* this is because the payload is parsed again for each and every time we reference it.
-`A more appropriate solution for bigger files and queries can be found here:` [Xpath Service Example](#json-path-service-example)
+`A more appropriate solution for bigger files and queries can be found here:` [Jsonpath Service Example](#the-jsonpath-and-xpath-service--weather-forecast-report-example)

 <br />

 The example will demonstrate the use of jsonpath expression resolution as a data input parameter.
-Below is a simple adapter that checks parts of a weather forecast based on a polling interval consumer it then outputs the calls made into a simple text file in your adapter's subdirectory.
+We will create a simple adapter that checks parts of a weather forecast based on a polling interval consumer it then outputs the calls made into a simple text file in your adapter's subdirectory.
 For this run you will need to go to [openweathermap](https://openweathermap.org) and [sign-up](https://home.openweathermap.org/users/sign_up) for a free account to recieve an API key that will allow you to succesfully make calls to their API.
 The next step is to configure a fresh adapter.
 Below is part of the XML config you will need.
 Start by replacing the XML from the fresh adapter.xml with the config found in the [xpath example](#adapter-config-xml) then replace the 'HTTP Request Service' and the 'Add Payload Service' with the XML exerpt from below:

-#### The JsonPath Adapter
+#### The Jsonpath Adapter

 ```xml
    <http-request-service>